 As the snow came down hard yesterday I found myself wishing for those hot summer beach days.
-Until then, gazing at my new calming seashore resin art will have to keep me content.
+Until then, gazing at my new calming ocean resin art will have to keep me content.
+And keep reading for other DIY resin art ideas.

 We are fortunate to be able to spend a lot of our summers at the cottage which is near Lake Huron.
 Cherishing those calming teals and blues and hot sand over those few summer weeks are what keep us going through our long Canadian winters.

 As a part of that project I tested the technique by painting some artwork at the same time on inexpensive dollar store canvases.
-In the end I absolutely loved how this beachy high-gloss resin artwork turned out that I framed them and have them in my home office on display.
+In the end I absolutely loved how these beachy high-gloss ocean resin art panels turned out that I framed them and have them in my home office on display.

 So don’t hesitate to give it a try with any artwork that you have.
 Next, I’d love to figure out how to make resin geode art.

 The most important thing about working with resin is to make sure that you are not trying to coat a porous surface.
-For example if you are coding a watercolor painting do you want to make sure to seal the piece with a sealer prior to pouring the resin.
+For example if you are coating a watercolor painting you want to make sure to seal the piece with a sealer prior to pouring the resin.

 - 2 small painting canvas panels